vjammi/datastructures/src/main/java/ds/patterns/dp/framework/readme_arc.md

-string we have to consider all the indices before it and the substrings that they formed so we'd consider the substrings like food or oo or od if any of those are valid words then we have a directed edge so in this case food is a valid word what i mean by this
+string we have to consider all the indices before it and the substrings that they formed so we'd consider the substrings like food or ds.patterns.z.oop.oo or od if any of those are valid words then we have a directed edge so in this case food is a valid word what i mean by this